Pulled Pork Burrito Bowl

 - Heat your pulled pork in the oven with some foil stopping it from drying out.
 Stir through a teaspoon of Gran Luchito Chipotle Paste (if not using leftover pulled pork from our recipe).
 Alternatively you could stir it through the sour cream.

-- Warm some Street Taco wraps.
+- Warm some Gran Luchito Soft Taco Wraps (if using).